Motherhood

 After healing and resting from pregnancy and childbirth, many moms feel the need to bring some more movement into their routine.
 Often moms are concerned about how this will affect breastfeeding.
 Luckily, studies have shown that moderate exercise will not affect your milk supply.
 Bringing more movement into your life can bring not only physical strength, but the mental clarity mothers need!
 Be sure to check with your midwife or doctor before returning to physical activity.
 New moms might find it helpful to think outside the exercise box.
 There are other options outside of going to the gym or starting a complicated routine.
 Physical movement that nourishes your whole body can be added throughout your day.
 Here are a few ways that have helped other moms bring movement into their lives with a new baby:

 Start small and work up.
 Sometimes we get so overwhelmed with the work ahead that we don’t even want to start.
-Keep in mind that you have to
+Keep in mind that you have to start someone and the time will pass anyway.

 Motherhood